wswind/Ocelot-Performance-Test/README.md

 The ab test with ocelot proxy could be very slow at the first time.
 But it would be faster and faster when you run it multiple times.
-So the first time test result is not included. nginx server is not at the same machine like ocelot does.
+So the first time test result is not included.

 Test results varies according to machine environment